 If air from outside is brought in for combustion and ventilation, the confined space shall be provided with two permanent openings.
 One opening shall be within 12" (305mm) of the top of the enclosure and one within 12" (305mm) of the bottom.
 These openings must communicate directly or by ducts with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors or indirectly through vertical ducts.
-Each opening shall have a minimum free area of 1 square inch per 4,000 Btu (645mm2 per 1.17kW) per hour of total input rating of all equipment in the enclosure.
-When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch per 2,000 Btu (645mm2 per .59kW) per total input rating of all equipment in the enclosure (See figure 7).
-It is also permissible to bring in air for combustion from a ventilated attic (figure 5) or ventilated crawl space (figure 6).
+Each opening shall have a minimum free area of 1 square inch per 4,000 Btu (645mm2 per 1.17kW) per hour of total input rating of all equipment in the enclosure (FIGURE 5 and FIGURE 8).
+When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch per 2,000 Btu (645mm2 per .59kW) per total input rating of all equipment in the enclosure (FIGURE 9).
+It is also permissible to bring in air for combustion from a ventilated attic (FIGURE 6) or ventilated crawl space (FIGURE 7).